 For true daredevils, Muottas Muragl is a popular point for paragliding.
 A few whizzed by as we were hiking, taunting me that I have yet to experience another facet of the Alps.

-As for the rooms at the Romantik Hotel, they’re homey and rustic, using only the wood from the trees that grow below.
+The rooms at the Romantik Hotel are homey and rustic, using only the wood from the trees that grow below.
 They give off a unique scent that will forever remind you of your stay.
 You get a potpourri bag filled with this wood as a thank you gift upon checking out.

 After my stay, I’m sure it won’t be my last encounter with the Swiss Alps.
 I’m looking forward to the next meeting, perhaps this time to conquer skiing!